 How to Grow Garlic Indoors and Out

-To grow garlic greens indoors: Plant three or four cloves in a pot filled with potting soil.
+To grow garlic greens indoors, plant three or four cloves in a pot filled with potting soil.
 Sit them on a sunny window ledge and water them lightly.
-The garlic greens will grow in just 7 to 10 days and can be snipped.
+The garlic greens will grow in just seven to 10 days and can be snipped.
 If you plan to have garlic greens on hand, you'll need to keep up with planting new cloves in succession as the cloves will be exhausted once they have grown the greens.